 The regular job search sites do just fine as internship finders too.

-- Glassdoor Jobs can help you find internships.
+- Glassdoor Jobs can help you find job and internship positions.
 Use it like Indeed.com.
 As a bonus, it gives valuable info about companies from previous interns.

 - LinkedIn is the world’s most popular networking site.
 It also packs in 76,000+ high school and college internships.
+Plus, it has a very clear and easy application process.
 I’ll show you how to ask for an internship on LinkedIn below.

 - Google for Internships may come as a surprise.
 Just Google internships and you’ll get thousands of results.
 Want to know how to find internships near me?
 Google knows where you live.
-Refine your search by job type and set up saved searches and alerts.
+You can also give it a hand by adding your location to the search.
+Refine your search by job type—for instance: public relations intership boston—and set up saved searches and alerts.

 - Monster works just like Indeed or Glassdoor for internship search.
 It’s a traditional job search site with powerful intern capabilities.